AjWestfield/video-generation-ai-done/template-2/README.md

 - Professional audio mixing with automatic ducking for clear speech
 - Combine everything into a video using FFmpeg

+## Recent Updates

+- **Enhanced UI Design**: Modernized interface with futuristic aesthetics, improved responsiveness, and better user experience
+- **Optimized Image Generation**: Updated Replicate Flux integration to use native 16:9 aspect ratio with high-quality PNG output
+- **Improved Storyboard View**: Redesigned the storyboard with larger images and better grid layout across different screen sizes
+- **Focus View Feature**: Added the ability to click on any generated image to see it in a larger view with its associated prompt
+- **Compact Components**: Streamlined UI components to make better use of screen space

 ## Tech Stack

 - **Frontend**: Next.js 14, React, TailwindCSS